jcrigoni/from_rag_to_riches/README.md

 # RAG Project

-A Retrieval Augmented Generation (RAG) system using LangGraph, OpenAI and Gradio. from_rag_to_riches
+A Retrieval Augmented Generation (RAG) system using LangGraph, OpenAI and Gradio.

 ## Features